Flap Surgery: The Basics

 Muscle Flap

 Muscle tissue can be used as donor tissue in flap surgery.
 Surgeons may utilize the benefits of flap surgery in wound closure following major surgeries.
 For example, median sternotomy (vertical inline incision through the sternum of the chest) is the most commonly used approach for cardiac surgery (6).
 Cardiac surgeons face the risk of deep sternal wound infections following surgery, which is associated with significant morbidity and mortality rates.
 The use of soft tissue flaps for sternal closure is helpful for patients with extensive tissue deficits after debridement (6).
 It can be used for immediate or delayed closure.
-Options for donor tissue for sternal flap closure include the pectoralis major, rectus abdominis, and latissimus dorsi muscles, or an omental flap (6).
+Options for donor tissue for sternal flap closure include the pectoralis major, rectus abdominis, latissimus dorsi muscles, or an omental flap (6).

-Remember, flaps are transplanted with blood supply intact, so it’s important to know the supply.
+Remember, flaps are transplanted with blood supply intact, so it’s essential to know the supply.
 For instance, if tissue from the pectoralis major muscle is used, the nurse must recognize that this muscle’s primary and secondary blood supply is the thoracoacromial artery and perforators from the internal mammary artery (6).

 Musculocutaneous Flap